flusio/Minz/README.md

 It's still fun to develop a framework from scratch… and it takes some time too.

-## Projects using Minz
+## Minz in the real world

-Today, I use Minz in several project:
+Today, I use Minz in several projects:

 - [flusio](https://github.com/flusio/flusio): a feed aggregator and social bookmarking tool;